Get the school year started off right with Edlio’s back to school guide for the best website builder for teachers!

 - Here’s a great place to share your personality and keep parents informed about assignments and pictures.
-We’ve put together a guide to making your teacher page (link to teacher pages article) a great one!
+We’ve put together a guide for the best website builder for teachers.

-- Don’t forget to remind them about subscribing to your page to receive automatic updates!
+- Don’t forget to remind your parents about subscribing to your page to receive automatic updates!

 Here are some more tips for teachers you can implement in your classroom this year!